 If an adult with care and support needs is experiencing or is at risk of abuse or neglect and as a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of abuse or neglect, you may need to take urgent action to protect the adult.
 Your first priority is with the adult, to make them safe (including reporting to the police if immediate action is required).
 Ideally, support the adult to take action to stop the abuse.
-If they need to raise a concern with the Local Authority to help them stop the abuse support that person to contact the Devon Safeguarding Adults Partnership: https://www.devonsafeguardingadultspartnership.org.uk/reporting-a-concern/
+If they need to raise a concern with the Local Authority to help them stop the abuse support that person to contact the Devon Adult Safeguarding Board: http://new.devon.gov.uk/devonsafeguardingadultsboard/#